Learn Technical Chart Analysis: Merging Technicals with Mass Psychology for Better Trades

 Mass psychology and technical analysis are like two sides of the same coin.
 While technical analysis provides a structured way to predict market movements through chart patterns and indicators, mass psychology helps traders interpret the “why” behind these movements.
 For example, when a technical indicator like the Relative Strength Index (RSI) signals an overbought market, mass psychology can offer deeper insights into investor emotions driving that overbought condition.

-Historical figures like David Hume, a philosopher of human behavior, would argue that humans are often irrational actors, swayed by emotions rather than logic.
-In trading, these irrational swings—whether the euphoria of a rising market or the despair of a crash—can be predicted and leveraged for profitable decisions.
+Historical figures like David Hume, a philosopher of human behaviour, would argue that humans are often irrational actors, swayed by emotions rather than logic.
+In trading, these irrational swings—the euphoria of a rising market or the despair of a crash—can be predicted and leveraged for profitable decisions.

 Example: